Shakilofficial/next-ninja/README.md

 - Learn how to use client side rendering in Next.js
 - Learn how to hnadle default error and loading state in Next.js
 - Learn how to handle dynamic class depends on pathname in Link component in Next.js

+# Module 03 - Build a Blog Application (Nexa Blog)

+## Introduction

+In this module, we will be building a blog application using Next.js.
+We will learn how to use Next.js to build a blog application, including the use of Next.js API routes, Next.js image component, and Next.js metadata.
+We will also learn how to use Redux Tolkit to manage the state of our application. also create Routes handling RESTful APIs.
+And also include Generating Static Params for dynamic routing and Dynamic Meta Data for SEO using generateMetadata function.
+We will also learn how to use Tailwind CSS to style our application.
+We will also learn how to use React components in Next.js.

+## Learning Objectives

+By the end of this module, you will be able to:

+- Understand the basics of Next.js and its features
+- Learn how to use Next.js to build a web application
+- Learn how to use Tailwind CSS to style our application
+- Learn how to use React components in Next.js
+- Learn how to use routing in Next.js

+## Prerequisites

+Before starting this module, you should have the following:

+- Basic knowledge of HTML, CSS, and JavaScript
+- Basic understanding of React and React components
+- Basic understanding of Node.js and NPM

+## Module Learning Outcomes

+By the end of this module, you will be able to:

+- Understand the basics of Next.js and its features
+- Learn how to use Next.js to build a web application
+- Learn how to use Tailwind CSS to style our application
+- Learn how to use React components in Next.js
+- Learn how to use routing in Next.js
+- Learn how to implement redux in Next.js anf fetch data from API
+- Learn how to use Next.js API routes and create RESTful APIs
+- Learn how to generate static params for dynamic routing and dynamic meta data for SEO